giantswarm/docs/src/content/platform-overview/architecture/index.md

 *Storage*

 In order to offer persistent storage that is decoupled from the virtual machines, the container storage interface creates a Named Disk that can be attached or detached from the VM according to whether or not the persistent volume claim (PVC) is bound to a pod or not.
-Named disks currently only support Read-Write-Only (RWO) with block storage backed named disks.
+Named disks currently only support Read-Write-Only (RWO) with block storage-backed named disks.

 {{< /tab >}}
 {{< tab id="flags-aws" title="AWS">}}